farcase/farapps/README.md

 ## Apps

 Adding and updating apps can be done by editing the `apps.json` file.
 Follow the same structure as the previous apps, open a PR and once merged it will be automatically added and deployed.

+## Project updates

+In order to display product udpates 2 pieces of information are needed at `apps.json`:

+- founders_username
+- tag

+The tag will be used to get all casts that contain that tag from the founders feed.